wagtail/bakerydemo/readme.md

 ### Preparing this archive for distribution

-If you change content or images in this repo and need to prepare a new fixture file for export, do the following on a branch:
+If you change content or images in this repository and need to prepare a new fixture file for export, do the following on a branch:

 ```bash
 ./manage.py dumpdata --natural-foreign --indent 2 -e auth.permission -e contenttypes -e wagtailcore.GroupCollectionPermission -e wagtailimages.rendition -e sessions -e wagtailsearch.indexentry -e wagtailsearch.sqliteftsindexentry -e wagtailcore.referenceindex -e wagtailcore.pagesubscription -e wagtailcore.workflowcontenttype -e wagtailadmin.editingsession > bakerydemo/base/fixtures/bakerydemo.json